-Drug Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
-All other uses of Empaveli (pegcetacoplan), Fabhalta (iptacopan), Izervay (avacincaptad pegol), Piasky (crovalimabakkz), Soliris (eculizumab), Syfovre (pegcetacoplan), Tavneos (avacopan), Ultomiris (ravulizumab-cwvz) IV, Veopoz (pozelimab-bbfg), and Zilbrysq (zilucoplan) is considered investigational.
+Drug Investigational All other uses of Empaveli (pegcetacoplan), Fabhalta (iptacopan), Izervay (avacincaptad pegol), Piasky (crovalimab- akkz), Soliris (eculizumab), Syfovre (pegcetacoplan), Tavneos (avacopan), Ultomiris (ravulizumab-cwvz) IV, Veopoz (pozelimab-bbfg), and Zilbrysq (zilucoplan) is considered investigational.
 For Empaveli (pegcetacoplan), Fabhalta (iptacopan), and Piasky (crovalimab-akkz) for the treatment of PNH, individuals are allowed short-term (4-weeks) of concomitant therapy when switching from Soliris or Ultomiris to reduce the risk of hemolysis with abrupt treatment discontinuation.
 Long-term concomitant therapy beyond 4-weeks with Soliris or Ultomiris is considered investigational.

 Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
-All other reviews for Empaveli (pegcetacoplan), Piasky (crovalimab-akkz), Syfovre (pegcetacoplan), Soliris (eculizumab), Tavneos (avacopan), Ultomiris (ravulizumab-

-Length of Approval Approval Criteria cwvz) IV, and Veopoz (pozelimab-bbfg) may be approved up to 6 months.
+All other reviews for Empaveli (pegcetacoplan), Piasky (crovalimab-akkz), Syfovre (pegcetacoplan), Soliris (eculizumab), Tavneos (avacopan), Ultomiris (ravulizumab- cwvz) IV, and Veopoz (pozelimab-bbfg) may be approved up to 6 months.
 All other reviews for Izervay (avacincaptad pegol), Fabhalta (iptacopan), and Zilbrysq (zilucoplan) may be approved up to 12 months.
-Re-authorization criteria Non-formulary exception reviews and all other reviews for Empaveli (pegcetacoplan), Fabhalta (iptacopan), Izervay (avacincaptad pegol), Piasky (crovalimab-akkz), Soliris (eculizumab), Syfovre (pegcetacoplan), Tavneos (avacopan), Ultomiris (ravulizumab-cwvz) IV, Veopoz (pozelimab-bbfg), and Zilbrysq (zilucoplan) may be approved up to 12 months as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Re-authorization criteria Non-formulary exception reviews and all other reviews forEmpaveli (pegcetacoplan), Fabhalta (iptacopan), Izervay(avacincaptad pegol), Piasky (crovalimab-akkz), Soliris(eculizumab), Syfovre (pegcetacoplan), Tavneos (avacopan),Ultomiris (ravulizumab-cwvz) IV, Veopoz (pozelimab-bbfg),and Zilbrysq (zilucoplan) may be approved up to 12 months aslong as the drug-specific coverage criteria are met, and chart

+Length of Approval

+Approval Criteria

+notes demonstrate that the individual continues to show a positive clinical response to therapy.